robMolloy/valid9/README.md

 # valid9
 ## An easier and clearer way to validate

-### Built for Vue but works as any validation that tests a condition and returns a string;
+### Built for Vue, but works for any validation method that tests a condition and returns a string;

 ```